 While relatives may be required to pay to dispose of the body, depending on circumstances, they are never liable for paying for the funeral in the event of an estranged family member passing away.
 They can simply cremate or bury, pay for it and leave without ceremony.

 It is rare for relatives to be forced to pay for any burial or cremation costs and provided that they have not signed for a coffin, embalming fees or any funeral expenses, relatives are not legally obliged to pay for them.

 The only exception is if the estranged relative is your child – in such cases you have a duty to bury or cremate them under common law if you can afford it – but there is no legal obligation to pay for a funeral ceremony.

-If the estate of the deceased cannot cover the funeral costs and there are no friends or family willing or able to arrange this, then the council will pay for a simple cremation ceremony, but no funeral service will be held.
+If the estate of the deceased has no money and there are no friends or family willing or able to arrange this, then the council will pay for a simple cremation ceremony, but no funeral service will be held.

 See here for more information on help for funeral costs